Question for all the job-seekers out there:

 (Note: If you are “just” looking for a job, there’s nothing wrong with that at all.)

-The reason I ask is, the way you approach your job search depends greatly on the type of position you’re looking for.
+The way you approach your job search depends greatly on the type of position you’re looking for.

 If you’re looking for a job – perhaps an hourly or per-diem gig – your focus should be on employment skills.